What is the Gallup-Sharecare Well-Being Index?

-Yes, Gallup weights samples to correct for unequal selection probability and nonresponse.
+Yes, Gallup weights samples to correct for nonresponse.
 Gallup also weights its final samples to match the U.S. population according to gender, age, race, Hispanic ethnicity, education, region and population density.
 Demographic weighting targets for the U.S. and for individual states are based on the most recent Current Population Survey figures for the aged 18 and older U.S. population, while weighting targets for metropolitan areas and congressional districts are based on Nielsen Claritas statistics.
 Population density targets are based on the most recent U.S. Census.
 All reported margins of sampling error include computed design effects for weighting.

 Where can I find results from the Gallup-Sharecare Well-Being Index and learn more about the survey?